Southern Historical Association: History

 The association was preceded by another, with a similar name--the Southern History Association, a short-lived organization with a very academic aspect to it; it folded in 1909 after a little over a decade.
-A new organization devoted to the same subject matter was conceived in the 1920s already by Frederick Jackson Turner, who urged his doctoral student Thomas Perkins Abernethy to build a network that could sustain an organization similar to the American Historical Association.
+A new organization devoted to the same subject matter was conceived in the 1920s by Frederick Jackson Turner, who urged his doctoral student Thomas Perkins Abernethy to build a network that could sustain an organization similar to the American Historical Association.
 Two developments, according to historian and later SHA president Bethany Johnson, led to the association's founding: the growing desire since the late 19th century among Southern historians to professionalize, and the Southern Renaissance, which saw the formation of many professional academic societies in the South.

 Among the association founders were Thomas Perkins Abernethy, W. Darrell Overdyke of Centenary College of Louisiana, and Philip M. Hamer of the National Archives.

-Journal of Southern History
+The Journal of Southern History

-The SHA publishes the Journal of Southern History.
+The SHA publishes The Journal of Southern History.
 John B. Boles was one of the editors.

 The SHA maintains two permanent offices: the editorial offices, located at Rice University, and the secretary-treasurer's office, located at the University of Georgia.